abovenoisestudios/ANE_Blog_UE5_Wwise_MusicUIListener/README.md

 **How to Use?:**\
 To download this project, click on the **Code** button and **Download Zip**.
+**The Wwise - Unreal plugin integration is too big for this repository file size limit.**\
+Please integrate the Wwise plugin using the Audiokinetic Launcher.
+Make sure you select the included Wwise Project.\
+Please refer to the official documentation: [Integrating Wwise Into Unreal](https://www.audiokinetic.com/en/library/wwise_launcher/?source=InstallGuide&id=integrating_wwise_into_an_unreal_project)

 To rebuild and compile the project, ensure you have [Visual Studio](https://visualstudio.microsoft.com/) for Windows or [Xcode](https://download.developer.apple.com/Developer_Tools/Xcode_13.4.1/Xcode_13.4.1.xip) for Mac.
 Right-click on **MyUEProject.uproject** and choose **"Generate Visual Studio Project Files"** on Windows or **Services > "Generate Xcode project"** on Mac.